Andrew32A/youtube-nonstop-extension/README.md

 # YouTube Nonstop - Chrome Extension

 Annoyed at YouTube for interrupting your videos every so often?
-This extension simply clicks the "Yes" button on the video player when it asks if you're still watching.
+This lightweight extension simply clicks the "Yes" button on the video player when it asks if you're still watching.
+Highly recommended to use an adblocker such as Ublock Origin alongside this extension for uninterrupted play.

 ## Installation